MarsBased/handbook/guides/development/docker-guide.md

 It is useful to think of it as if the Docker image is just the bare-bones OS and you do the rest the same way you would do it locally (`bundle install`, `npm install`, etc.).
 More specifically, the image only contains the programming language and system packages (like ImageMagick).

-There are 2 options to setup the development environment with Docker:
+There are 2 options to set up the development environment with Docker:
-* Services only: External services (database, Redis, Minio, Elastic Search, etc.) are run with Docker but the application runs locally.
+* __Services only:__ External services (database, Redis, Minio, Elastic Search, etc.) are run with Docker but the application runs locally.
-* Services + Application: Apart from services, the application is also run in a container.
+* __Services + Application:__ Apart from services, the application is also run in a container.

 Running everything with Docker has the advantage of not needing to have any dependency installed locally, apart from Docker.
 The disadvantage is that it runs slower because the application can't use the full memory + CPU potential from the computer.